-Archaeologists were excavating the site of a huge Roman bath complex, whose construction began under Hadrian, when they found the lower part of a leg and a foot with an exquisitely decorated sandal.
+Archaeologists were excavating the site of a massive Roman bath complex, whose construction began under Hadrian when they found the lower part of a leg and a foot with an exquisitely decorated sandal.
 The foot alone was about 0.8 meters long.
 The head of the emperor Hadrian (0.70 m high and with a diameter of 0.51 m) was found next to it.
 Traces of red paint have survived on both the hair and sandal.
 Given the dimensions of the recovered body parts, the total statue must have been nearly 5 m high.

-The temple was dedicated to the emperor Antoninus Pius, the imperial house and the Divine Hadrian under whose reign its construction started, and to the ancestral deities, as could be determined by the building inscription.
+The temple was dedicated to the emperor Antoninus Pius, the imperial house and the Divine Hadrian under whose reign its construction started, and to the ancestral deities, as determined by the building inscription.
 Until the late 4th, early 5th c.
 AD, the temple would remain the major sanctuary for the Imperial cult.

 Further photos from Sagalassos can be viewed from my image collection on Flickr.

 Official website: http://www.sagalassos.be/